allthatilk/CV/README.md

 ## Imogen Kutz

 I have retrained as a software developer, pretty much out of the blue, because I've found coding to be highly addictive.
+I've always wanted to learn to code and now I can't stop!
 I enjoy generating creative solutions to practical problems and having so much scope for learning.
 I hope to get stuck into projects that generally make people's lives simpler and happier, whilst providing an interesting challenge.

 ## Skills